-- the significance of the related risks - the characteristics of balances, transactions, or disclosures (volume, value, and complexity) - · the nature and complexity of the entity's information systems - whether the design of the controls addresses the risk of material misstatement and facilitates an efficient audit.
+- the significance of the related risks - the characteristics of balances, transactions, or disclosures (volume, value, and complexity) - the nature and complexity of the entity's information systems - whether the design of the controls addresses the risk of material misstatement and facilitates an efficient audit.

-If we identify deficiencies in internal controls, we determine the impact on our audit approach, considering whether additional audit procedures are necessary to address the risk of material misstatement in the financial statements.
+If we identify deficiencies in internal controls, we determine the impact on our audit approach, considering whether additional audit procedures are necessary.